redhat-et/ekho/sequence-diagrams/host-provisioning-xPU-VF.md

 - Service metrics will be collectable through services that are fully integrated as a Kubernetes deployment.

-- A third cluster will be used as the broker.

 - The Kublet will be host networked.

+- The infrastructure is the `primary` entity driving/making networking decisions on behalf of the host.

 ## Opens

-- Will this solution scale well across clusters in the two cluster scenario?
-- Does the CRD approach make sense in the single cluster scenario? ==> probably not.
-- If the infra cluster needs access to many Kubernetes resources in the tenant cluster, does it make sense to have a broker or is direct cluster access a better approach.
+- If the infra cluster needs access to many Kubernetes resources in the tenant cluster, does it make sense to have a broker or is direct cluster access a better approach and does a broker architecture scale well across clusters when many of the resources that need to be shared are Kubernetes resources.
 - Should we even consider using something like microshift on the DPU in the two cluster scenario.
 - Need to think about how nodeport will work.

-### Provisioning via CRDs
+- How to use CNI in hetrogenous deployments.

+### To Broker or not to Broker?

+A **Broker** is an entity that syncs OPI CRDs between the Tenant and Infra clusters.
+It's a singleton component that is deployed on a cluster whose Kubernetes API must be accessible by all of the participating clusters.
+The Broker cluster may be one of the participating clusters or a standalone cluster without the other components deployed.
+The Agent components deployed in each participating cluster are configured with the information to securely connect to the Broker cluster’s API.

+The xPU Kubernetes architecture will avoid leveraging a Broker within the xPU as the infra cluster and the tenant cluster are tightly coupled.
+The infra cluster will need a access to several Kubernetes resources and it does not make sense to replicate these (resources) through CRDs via a Broker.
+There's also a question of latency introduced by the Broker and whether or not it can scale.

-#### Entities and roles
+### Provisioning Entities and roles

 - **xPU Host Agent**
   - CRUDs OPI CRDs (from the Kube-apiserver or the Broker).
   - Processes requests from the Device Plugin or CNI via a gRPC server.
 - **xPU Agent**
   - CRUDs OPI CRDs (from the Kube-apiserver or the Broker).
-  - Translates those CRDs into real OPI API calls (which it also invokes).
+  - Translates those CRDs into OPI API calls (which it also invokes).
+  - Monitors Kubernetes resources in the tenant cluster.
+  - Translates those K8s resources into OPI API calls (which it also invokes).
 - **Device Plugin**:
   - Provisions and advertises the VFs/SFs to Kubernetes.
   - Interacts with the xPU Host agent to invoke the creation of OPI netdev CRDs